 If you’ve been studying John Donne’s metaphysical poetry, you’ve probably noticed that his works are riddled with different symbols and motifs.
 Embedded throughout his poetry, these literary devices may seem slightly abstruse to the reader.
 You may find yourself asking: What do they mean?
 And in relation to what?
 Even Donne’s contemporaries failed to appreciate his poetry.
-The neoclassical poet John Dryden rejected Donne’s works because it “affects the metaphysics” and “perplexes the minds of the fair sex with nice speculations of
+The neoclassical poet John Dryden rejected Donne’s works because it “affects the metaphysics” and “perplexes the minds of the fair sex with nice speculations of philosophy, when he should engage their hearts, and entertain them with the softnesses of love”.

 One thing that you should understand about Donne’s romantic poetry, is that while his stark images of compasses and spheres may seem foreign to you, they were also alien to his predecessors too.
 So, if you’re struggling to comprehend his enigmatic poetry, not to fear!
 Because John Donne’s poetic peers didn’t initially get it either.